rafaelmazzoni25-sys/wodegongjubao/MuExporter/README.md

 * Build an in-memory scene graph containing terrain tiles and placed objects.
 * Export the resulting scene into JSON, including terrain layout, heights, and object metadata.

+## What MuExporter Does **Not** Provide

+MuExporter focuses solely on loading a scene definition and exporting it to a portable representation for downstream tooling.
+It does **not** bundle a renderer or any visualization layer, so you cannot preview the map inside MuExporter the way the original ``wodegongjubao`` editor renders a scene.
+To inspect the output you must either ingest the generated JSON in your own viewer or continue using the editor project for real-time visualization.

 ## Building

 The project can be built with any C++20 compiler.
 A convenience CMake configuration is provided.